 Class E fire extinguishers are used for electrical fires.
 Any fires that are caused by energized reasons require these extinguishers.
 Workers who use alternative extinguishers could face devastating risks and an increase in the size of the fire.

 Class F fire extinguishers are used for cooking oil fires.
 They are positioned in kitchen areas.
-They are used to put out fires caused during cooking or food preparation.
+They are used to put out fires caused by cooking or food preparation.

 Australian companies must follow Fire Extinguisher Regulations for Business as directed.
 By maintaining compliance, they reduce the potential for penalties and fire safety violations.
 Companies that wish to learn more about these regulations should contact FCF National for more information about training and federal requirements.